Just How Oversold Are The Luxury Homes For Sale In Tallahassee?

 Most Real Estate Agents Have No Marketing Budget

-The average real estate agent in Tallahassee will only sell six homes this year, and more than half will sell two or fewer.
+The average real estate agent in Tallahassee will only sell five homes this year, and more than half will sell two or fewer.
 This means they do not earn enough money to spend the significant amount it takes to attract MANY buyers to your home.

 They certainly cannot spend the type of money needed each day to promote your home and generate the buzz you need to attract MULTIPLE buyers.

 We are effective.
 And we spend more money each month marketing our listings than most agents earn in a year.

 Let us show you how we can get your home sold for MORE MONEY than anybody else in the market!